Live Streaming Encoding Software and Top Hardware Encoder Alternatives

 Video is one of the top hardware encoder brands.

-Videon is an audiovisual services company that offers a wide range of products and services, which includes a number of hardware encoders.
+Videon is an audiovisual services company that offers a wide range of products and services, which includes several hardware encoders.

 Their offerings include the Verastreamer and the Edgecaster.
 These professional-grade encoders accept the HDMI source.
 They also deliver highly reliable live streams at up to 4k full HD resolution and 60 frames per second.